stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 ### Created by

-To search for orderlines created by a specific user, follow these steps:
+To search for order lines created by a specific user, follow these steps:

 1. In the **Search & filter** pane, click **Created by**.